Preventative & Anti Ageing Medicine

 ANTi-AGEiNG THEORIES:

-The following five anti-ageing theories can assist in increasing your longevity.
+The following five anti-ageing theories regarding longevity.

 1. Inflammation theory – the Silent killer – Although inflammation is blamed for many chronic diseases, and ageing, we don’t always know what causes it.
 There are blood tests that measure pro-inflammatory cells, called cytokines that give you some idea of the presence of inflammation in your body.
 (Dr Michael Elstein, You have the Power!
 Why didn’t my doctor tell me about this?)